mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 delete p_oranges;
 ```

-Dynamic arrays can be created with `new typeName[count]`, a pointer can be assigned to the location of the **first** element of the dynamic array
+Dynamic arrays can be created with `new typeName[count]`.
+A pointer can be assigned to the location of the **first** element of the dynamic array.

 ```cpp
 // dynamic array